News We Recently Launched AD Migrator and AD Reporter.

 Active Directory Group Membership Empty List with ADUC

-Unlike ADUC where you can’t copy the results.
-The Admin Center Results can be put into a Excel sheet by copy pasting.
-Making it a superior built-in option for admins.
+The Admin Center Results can be put into an Excel sheet by copy-pasting.
+So some consider it a superior built-in option for admins.

 Get the Active Directory Group Membership Report via the Admin Center